 AJEEC, one of the largest civil society organizations in Israel, employs 200 people and coordinates 1,500 volunteers, including around 450 AJEEC gap year volunteers who have graduated from high school.
 AJEEC also runs a youth organization, Shabibat AJEEC (AJEEC Youth)—one of the first youth organizations of its kind in Arab society—which is recognized by the Ministry of Education and has close to 7,000 members.

-AJEEC utilizes a community development approach of identifying challenges and addressing the necessary solutions alongside the local community in partnership with governmental entities, local municipalities, a wide network of partners, and the local leadership in each locality.
+AJEEC utilizes a community development approach of identifying challenges and addressing the necessary solutions alongside the local community in a wide network of partners, and the local leadership in each locality.
 AJEEC programming focuses on three main areas: leadership development and community involvement among youth and young adults in Arab society; the promotion of a shared society for Arabs and Jews throughout the country; and the promotion of community development in Bedouin communities in the Negev.
 In each of these three, interrelated areas, a variety of programs and projects have been implemented.

 Alongside the youth organization, AJEEC runs several gap year programs for high school graduates which combine community service, academic preparation, and professional development.
 Each gap year focuses on a specific area, such as volunteering, leadership, Jewish-Arab partnerships, and preparation for studying hi-tech and STEM subjects.

 Arab-Jewish partnership has been a cornerstone of AJEEC’s mission since its inception.
 To this end, the organization has established a shared learning program, designed for Jewish and Arab middle and high school pupils and teachers.
 In addition, this department boasts an Arab-Jewish gap year program for Arab and Jewish high school graduates, implemented in partnership with the Israeli Scouts Movement.